How do schools need to change?

 It is also important that we teach our children to learn through many lenses of life according to Bud Hunt.
-Hunt believes there are three big lenses that children and adults need to look out of in order for learning to stick.
+Hunt believes there are three big lenses that children and adults need to look out for in order for learning to stick.
 These lenses are: Making, Hacking, and Playing.

 If your children are making something based on what they are learning they are more likely to understand and enjoy what they are learning.
-This is a more hands on approach.
+This is a more hands-on approach.
 I once had a teacher that taught me not to use worksheets in 3rd grade and below.
 This may be because this is the time when students are motivated to learn and if we just hand out worksheets then these children will lose interest in school.

 Hacking.. when I first thought of hacking I thought of it as a bad thing.
-But now I know more, and I think that it is a great skill to incorporate in schools!
+But now I know more, and I think that it is a great skill to incorporate into schools!
 According to Hunt, the original definition of a hack was a fiddle made for improving a process or a program.
 So therefore if humans are hackers then maybe it is not such a bad thing.
 Who knows you may find your passion in the process of hacking.

 Then the last big lens that people need to learn to look out of is playing.
 Playing allows children to show what they really love, it also helps bring out their creative side.
 Creativity is such a great thing, that teachers and schools are crushing.
-Therefore as a future teacher I will make creativity one of my top priorities in the classroom.
+Therefore as a future teacher, I will make creativity one of my top priorities in the classroom.
 Since play promotes creativity and allows kids to be kids, I believe that play needs to be incorporated into the school systems and not taken away.

 Here is a great article about Why we need to keep creativity in schools:Teachers Must Encourage Student Creativity by Laura Preble.
 If you are thinking of being a teacher please read!